 If you or a loved one are suffering from the long-term effects of alcoholism, our team can help.
 Lake Ave Recovery offers premier alcohol rehab in Massachusetts for those struggling to stay sober.
-Call us now at 508-504-9137.
+Call us now or verify your insurance online today.

 What Are the Symptoms of Alcohol Withdrawal?